mattes/fugu/README.md

 in ``README.md``, but the format wasn't consistent.
 Now ``fugu.yml`` is our second point of contact (after the ``Dockerfile`` itself), when looking at a new docker image somebody else created.
-We didn't want to use fig, because the set of containers we run during development changes often and we didn't want to keep one ``fig.yml`` for every possible docker container combination.
+We didn't want to use fig, because the set of containers we run during development changes often and we didn't want to have one ``fig.yml`` for every possible docker container combination.